 The Listing Policy requires the placement of waterbodies that do not meet standards on the 303(d) list of impaired waterbodies.
 The Water Boards are obligated to consider the information and thresholds currently available and to list where standards are exceeded.
 This is irrespective of whether or not the standard will be reevaluated at a future time or if the waterbody will be ranked as a lower priority for TMDL development.

+Use of the Geometric Mean

+For Bishop Creek Forks (North and South), LADWP stated that Regional Water Board’s calculations to evaluate the E. coli objective were inconsistent with the language in Part 3 of the ISWEBE Plan pertaining to assessment of the statewide bacteria objectives, because the geomean calculations were based on a minimum of three samples.

 The Regional Water Board’s calculations of E. coli data conform to the requirements of the bacteria provisions in Part 3 of the ISWEBE Plan.
 It states in Section III.E.2 (emphasis added):

 Only the GEOMETRIC MEAN values shall be applied based on a statistically sufficient number of samples, which is generally not less than five samples distributed over a six-week period.